dab414/zettel/20221013111824-research_questions.md

 ## Investigating generally across cyber physical systems

+* Measuring and testing questions related to concern about cyber physical system security.
+	* What do we mean by "concern about cyber physical system security"?
+See [[20221107114815-security_concern_cyber_physical_systems]].

 * Develop a survey scale assessing lay people's security concerns of cyber physical systems (see [[20221020144236-security_concern_scale_cyber_physical_systems]]).